Reflections for the 29th Week in Ordinary Time 2011**

 St. Luke, pray for us.

-Wednesday of the Twenty-Ninth Week of Ordinary Time
+Wednesday of the 29th Week in Ordinary Time

 “Much will be required of the person entrusted with much, and still more will be demanded of the person with more.”